web2boomer/ruby-clob-client/README.md

-# RubyClobClient - Work in progress!!!
+# ruby-clob-client - Work in progress!!!

 Ruby client for the Polymarket CLOB.
 Full API documentation can be found [here](https://docs.polymarket.com/developers/dev-resources/main).